Gour Govinda: Background and early life

 It is said that Govinda Fenchu had an extraordinary birth.
 His father was Srinanda, the eldest son of Raja Jayananda who was the king of Brahmachal, or Southern Sylhet.
 Srinanda suffered from chronic rheumatism and so his younger brother, Upananda, took advantage of this by succeeding his father in the throne with the acceptance of the royal officers.
 Srinanda protested against this but was unsuccessful.
 He migrated to Kamrup where he became a sannyasi of Kamakhya Temple, leaving behind his wife and son, Govinda.
 It is said that here, Srinanda gained a better reputation and was even considered by some to be God of the Sea or Pura Raja.
 Srinanda's wife, Anna Purna was the mother of Govinda Fenchu.
 Anna was also said to have been a neglected wife of Raja Gai Gobind of the Jaintia Kingdom.

-A conflict rose between Govinda's uncle, Raja Upananda of Brahmachal, and Govinda's other uncle, Raja Govardhan of Gour, or Northern Sylhet.
-Govardhan's allies, the Kukis, raided Upananda's palace in the dead of the night and massacred its inmates.
-However, Govinda's mother, Anna Purna, was awake and babysitting thirteen royal children, including Govinda, and they all managed to escape to the jungles.
-They then came across Giridhari, a Bihari sannyasi, who took the children to Kamakhya Temple where they were trained into hermitage.
+Govinda escaped to the jungle, where he was aided by Giridhari, a Bihari sannyasi.
+Meanwhile, a conflict arose between two of Govinda's uncles, Raja Upananda of Brahmachal and Raja Govardhan of Gour.
+It resulted in the death of the latter.

 During his time in Kamrup, Govinda was educated in Kamakhya and given military training in the Kulsia ashram on the banks of the Kulsi River (in modern-day Sualkuchi or Kulsi Reserve Forest) for the next twelve years of his life.
 He learnt a number of skills which he would use during his reign against his enemies such as archery and magic.
 He studied alongside Hiravati and Achak Narayan, the orphaned children of a dead Jalpaiguri chief and his captive wife, brought to Kamrup by their nurse Mandavi and her son Jhantu.
 In 1250, Govardhan would successfully defeat Upananda, thus gaining control of Northern and Southern Sylhet.